ajoherron/giss_storm_tracks/README.md

 import matplotlib.pyplot as plt

 ## Pre-Setup of Sea Level Pressure data files
+### SLP and TOPO samples can be referenced from discover: /discover/nobackup/melling/stormtracks/sample_inputs

 Convert all the SLP files into the appropriate 6 hourly slp.YEAR.nc files (where YEAR varies).
 This has to be done by the user, and the slp files should in the correct format for the tracker.